Karim Rashid: Career

-In 2004, he designed his first hotel, the Semiramis in Athens, Greece.

-In 2008, Rashid teamed up with prizeotel Founder & CEO Marco Nussbaum, to become the exclusive Designer for the Economy-Design Hotelbrand.
+In 2004, Rashid designed his first hotel, the Semiramis in Athens, Greece.
+In 2008, he teamed up with prizeotel founder and CEO Marco Nussbaum, to become the exclusive designer for the Economy-Design Hotelbrand.

-In 2012, Rashid had a collaboration with artist Terence Koh, for a limited edition of winter coats for the 10th anniversary of the Italian Brand Peuterey.
+In 2012, Rashid collaborated with artist Terence Koh, for a limited edition of winter coats for the 10th anniversary of the Italian Brand Peuterey.

-Rashid was selected in 2014 to design several real estate developments in New York City for HAP Investments, a New York City-based International investment group.
+Rashid was selected in 2014 to design several real estate developments in New York City for HAP Investments, a New York City-based international investment group.

-In 2016, it was announced that Rashid is designing the multimillion-dollar makeover of Temptation Resort and Spa, in Cancun Mexico.
+In 2016, it was announced that Rashid would design the multimillion-dollar makeover of Temptation Resort and Spa, in Cancun Mexico.